-- While in DROP, your monthly pension payment is held in an account with a guaranteed interest rate of 5% per annum. - When you decide to leave the DROP program (after 1 day or up to 5 years maximum), you are required to terminate sworn employment with the Fire, or Police or Harbor Departments. - You will then begin to receive your regular pension benefits on a monthly basis.
-In addition, you will receive your accumulated DROP account balance either in a lump sum or you may roll over all or part of your balance into another tax-qualified account. - As a Tier 4 member, you can participate in DROP if you have at least 25 years of service (no minimum age requirement).
+- While in DROP, your monthly pension payment is held in an account with a guaranteed interest rate of 5% per annum. - When you decide to leave the DROP program (after 1 day or up to 5 years maximum), you are required to terminate sworn employment with the Fire or Police Departments. - You will then begin to receive your regular pension benefits on a monthly basis.
+In addition, you will receive your accumulated DROP account balance either in a lump sum or you may roll all or part of your balance into another tax-qualified account. - As a Tier 2 member, you can participate in DROP if you have at least 25 years of service.